 Nasi pedang is, you guessed it, rice served with a variety of cooked meat that is usually plated on separate dishes like a small buffet.
 The dish stems from Pedang, the capital of West Sumatra.
 At the hawker stalls you just point to the meat choices behind glass (usually) and it will be plated accordingly.

 Char kway teow is a flat noodle dish that literally translates to “stir-fried rice cake strips”.
 They are cooked over high heat in usually (wait for it) pork lard (doesn’t matter, it’s so good) with soy sauce, shrimp paste, bean sprouts, seafood, sausage and/or whatever the cook desires.

 I’m told that the hawker centres are using more vegetable oil than pork lard these days to cater to healthier sensitivities.
 Don’t worry about it either way, just enjoy.

-The beauty of Singaporean food is that if can be enjoyed on any budget.
-Buy the above dishes for just a few dollars at a hawker centre (Maxwell hawker centre is pictured above) or spend a little bit more and enjoy it in your hotel (we always stay at the Four Seasons Hotel Singapore or The Regent Singapore).
+The beauty of Singaporean food is that it can be enjoyed on any budget.
+Buy the above dishes for just a few dollars at a hawker centre or spend a little bit more and enjoy it in your hotel (we always stay at the Four Seasons Hotel Singapore or The Regent Singapore).
 It will be tough to find comparable eats in the U.S.—trust me on this.